 Dr. James Bertel

-Courier Post "Mystery of WWII plane unravels" by Carol Comegno September 5, 2015 [incorrectly claims plane crew was lost aboard was Photo Queen, rather, they were photographed in front of this aircraft prior to thier loss.]
+Courier Post "Mystery of WWII plane unravels" by Carol Comegno September 5, 2015 [incorrectly claims plane crew was lost aboard was Photo Queen, rather, they were photographed in front of this aircraft prior to their loss.]

-Thanks to Paul Julian and James Bertel for additional information.
+Thanks to Paul Julian and James Bertel for additional information

 Are you a relative or associated with any person mentioned?